-It is the tenant's responsibility to request renewal of the lease in the Environmental Services and Housing Facilities Management office.
-Apartment leases terminate May 31 but can be renewed each April.
+It is the tenant's responsibility to request renewal of the lease in the Housing & Residence Life, Facilities Management Office.
+Apartment leases terminate May 31 but can be renewed.
 A tenant can also lease month by month if the tenant's lease term expires.
-This decision will be made by the Director of Environmental Services and Housing Facilities Management on a person by person basis.
-Notices will be delivered to tenants before spring break to notify them of the specified dates in April for renewing their leases.
+This decision will be made by the Director of Housing & Residence Life, Facilities Management on a person by person basis.
+Notices will be delivered to tenants before spring break to notify them of the specified dates for renewing their leases.